 If you can’t or won’t put the time and effort into some awesome canine adventures, maybe you should get a goldfish instead.
 Or a hamster.
 Or a cat (although a cat might give you a run for your money too).

 To pick the right “job” for your dog, you have to be less adversarial and more cooperative.
 Look at your dog’s problems not as problems, but as opportunities.
 The opposite of problems.
 Your dog’s way of telling you what she wants to do.

-Sometimes, they’ll tell you something you don’t want to hear.
-When I adopted Friday, my plan was to turn her into an agility and frisbee dog.
+Sometimes, they’ll tell you things you don’t want to hear.
+When I adopted my first dog, Friday, my plan was to turn her into an agility and frisbee dog.